Vivek-04022001/documentation/docs/backend/upgrading/troubleshooting.md

 ## Test with a fresh Plone instance

 Create a new Plone site with your new version of Plone.
-You do not need a new Zope instance, because you can add another Plone site in the root of Zope.
+You don't need a new Zope instance, because you can add another Plone site in the root of Zope.
 If the problem doesn't occur in a fresh site, the cause of your problem is most likely a customization, an installed product, or content that was not migrated properly.